e-oj/Fawn/README.md

 # Lint
-Library for multi phase commits in MongoDB with mongoose
+Library for atomic-ish operations in MongoDB
   * For all or nothing transactions in MongoDB across multiple collections in the same DB.
   * Will include rollback-like functionality to be used on server startup